-The laminar flow pattern up between the plates of the pack allows the finer and slower settling
+The laminar flow pattern up between the plates of the pack allows the finer and slower settling solids to settle onto the inclined plates, where they agglomerate and slide/settle down to the sludge hoppers.

 Level installation of the lamella is critical to allow the settling process to occur correctly.
 If the lamella is not installed level, the flow of water up through the plate packs will not be even across the full area of the lamella, and short circuiting of flow will occur.
 Short circuiting increases the velocity of the flow stream which prevents the solid particles from settling out of the process water.